 Are pumpkins a fruit or a vegetable?

 In general, squashes are classified as summer and winter squashes.
-Here we are going to talk about winter squashes which encompass most types of pumpkins.
+Here we are going to talk about winter squashes encompassing most pumpkins.

 Pumpkins are generally considered a vegetable because they are less sweet and savory from a culinary standpoint.

 What types of pumpkins exist?

 There are many different varieties of pumpkins, such as Cinderella or Fairy Tale Pumpkins, that can be found at your local pumpkin patch for decoration during fall.
 Pumpkin pies are what you will usually find around Thanksgiving.

-Sugar pumpkins, Hokkaido pumpkins, Acorn squash, and butternut squash are the varieties that work best when roasted but are also great boiled and cut into cubes before adding to other recipes like our roasted pumpkin risotto!
+Sugar pumpkins, Hokkaido pumpkins, Acorn squash, and butternut squash are the varieties that work best when roasted.
+Still, they are also great boiled and cut into cubes before adding to other recipes like our roasted pumpkin risotto!

 Lastly, winter squash like Hubbard or Large Cheese pumpkins is more commonly found at the grocery store since they're used to make soup.
 These work great steamed or boiled and can also be made into a pumpkin puree, perfect for baking and preparing breakfast treats!

 This is another type of pumpkin that works well when steamed or boiled, just like sugar pumpkin.
 Great for making soup, eating their rinds, making pumpkin pie, sweet recipes, and desserts.
 So yes, they are also pie pumpkins!
 When I use this kind, I boil the pumpkin halves or big pumpkin chunks with the rinds on, then eat them after draining.
 I use the resulting orange water (and skins) to make soup; they are super soft, tasty, and full of nutrients.

 Another member of the pie pumpkins.
 These pumpkins are great for making soup since they're larger and have thick skin.